conceptofmind/DeepViT-flax/README.md

 ## DeepViT-flax

 This <a href="https://arxiv.org/abs/2103.11886">paper</a> notes that ViT struggles to attend at greater depths (past 12 layers), and suggests mixing the attention of each head post-softmax as a solution, dubbed Re-attention.
-The results line up with the <a href="https://github.com/lucidrains/x-transformers#talking-heads-attention">Talking Heads</a> paper from NLP.

 ## Acknowledgements:
 - [Dr. Phil Wang](https://github.com/lucidrains/)